matteocrippa/awesome-swift/README.md

 *No more pain with Core Data, here listed some interesting lib to handle data management.*

 * [QueryKit](https://github.com/kylef/QueryKit) - an easy way to play with coredata filtering within your swift projects.
+* [SugarRecord](https://github.com/SugarRecord/SugarRecord) - an easy with to work with coredata and realm.

 #### JSON
 *Struggling using json data?
 Here you are some interesting way to handle it.*